Ohana100 is promoting literacy and community service.

 By working together with others to support literacy initiatives in our community, Ohana100 is providing direct services to children who are excited about reading a book and volunteers excited about sharing their favorite stories.
 Our dedicated volunteers are servicing many children in Hawaii and New York.

 We have been providing services as a club since 2013, giving free new books to kids in Western New York and organizing neighborhood kids to conduct service projects in our community.
-We became a 501c3 in 2015 and developed GO! projects (GO!
-READ & GO!
-KDWT) which are the framework of what we do.
+We became a 501c3 in 2015 and developed GO!
+PROJECTS which are ways that we are able to make a meaning impact in our community.

 BEHIND THE NAME

 Ohana means “family” in Hawaiian.
-Family gatherings are big in Hawaii and when we come together, we all share stories.
-Our family gathered to talk about giving back to our community and about doing something meaningful in life.
+Family gatherings are big in Hawaii and when we come together and share our stories.
+Our family gathered to talk about giving back to our community, investing in future generations and about doing something meaningful in life.
 100 means that 100% of funds go directly into purchasing books and it also means 100% effort of our time is devoted to service and providing help or support to our community.